 Environmental systems are inherently interconnected20, and basic physics implies that aquatic DNA should appear in air21,22.
-Natural physical processes at the air-water interface -- such as evaporation, bubble-burst aerosolization from riffles, and biological processes such as splashes, leaping fish, and churning substrates creating aerosols -- all provide plausible mechanisms for transferring eDNA from the water into the air23–26.
+Natural physical processes at the air-water interface — such as evaporation, bubble-burst aerosolization from riffles, and biological processes such as splashes, leaping fish, and churning substrates creating aerosols —all provide plausible mechanisms for transferring eDNA from the water into the air23–26.
 Despite parallel advances in aquatic and airborne eDNA research18,19,27,28, the question of whether aquatic genetic material naturally and routinely moves across media into the air has remained untested.

+Existing work has characterized the shedding, transport, and decay of environmental DNA49,51,53,54, indicating that such processes can shape its concentration in the medium.
+Yet rates are strongly context dependent, varying with hydrodynamic conditions, turbulence, temperature, UV exposure, substrates, and species behavior, hence, generalized predictions are challenging48,51,54.
+Rather than estimating each component in isolation, other studies have treated their combined effect with a single integrated parameter that enables linking observed fish abundance to measured eDNA, providing a practical, system-specific calibration while acknowledging process complexity7.
+Such integrated approaches have been applied to aquatic eDNA (from trawls and water samples7,37) and to active airborne eDNA samplers, but never to passive air samplers, and crucially, never to paired air-water measurements that would allow quantification of cross-medium transfer.

 We conducted the first targeted investigation of cross-medium water-to-air eDNA transfer, specifically examining whether genetic material from aquatic organisms can be detected in air samples collected above the water surface.
 Leveraging the behavior of Coho salmon (Oncorhynchus kisutch) during their spawning season24, we collected and measured eDNA concentrations in paired water and passive air samples over a six-week peak migration period, with visual fish counts from the staff of a fish hatchery.
 To evaluate the mechanisms of airborne DNA capture and settlement, we deployed four passive air collection methods: vertically oriented gelatin air filters (commonly used in low-flow air filtration systems), polytetrafluoroethylene filters (PTFE; standard in high-flow air applications), and mixed cellulose ester filters (MCE; traditionally employed for water filtration), as well as an open, horizontal tray of deionized water exposed to ambient conditions18.
 These were chosen for their distinct physical properties, contrasting orientations, and different particle capture efficiencies targeting different aerosol types.
-By comparing detection sensitivity, temporal patterns, and quantitative performance of these four collectors against water eDNA concentrations and visual counts, we tested if airborne eDNA can reliably track real-world aquatic population dynamics and which filter type would track biological signal most appropriately.
+By comparing detection sensitivity, temporal patterns, and quantitative performance of these four collectors against water eDNA concentrations and visual counts, we tested if airborne eDNA can consistently track real-world aquatic population dynamics and which filter type would track biological signal most appropriately.

+Our overarching goal was to test whether airborne eDNA can quantitatively track aquatic organisms under natural field conditions.
+Specifically, we hypothesized that (1) DNA from spawning salmon would be detectable in passive air samples collected above the water surface, (2) airborne eDNA concentrations would covary with co-located water eDNA and with visual fish counts, and (3) passive sampler types would differ in the fraction of signal captured because of particle-size and deposition dynamics.
+This study provides a systematic, field-based investigation of water-to-air eDNA transfer in a natural stream, complementing prior airborne eDNA work that has focused on terrestrial taxa, and offers a transferable framework for other regions and study systems, while recognizing that replication across seasons, sites, and taxa will be needed to assess broad applicability.